weizhining/weizhining.github.io/README.md

 <ul class="ul1">

-<li class="instructor">In Spring 2024, I was a lecture for Math 90 Single Variable Calculus, Part I and Math 100 Single Variable Calculus, Part II.</li>
+<li>In Spring 2024, I was a lecture for Math 90 Single Variable Calculus, Part I and Math 100 Single Variable Calculus, Part II.</li>

-<li class="instructor">In Fall 2023, I was a lecture for Math 200</a> Multivariable Calculus (Physics or Engineering).</li>
+<li>In Fall 2023, I was a lecture for Math 200</a> Multivariable Calculus (Physics or Engineering).</li>

 </ul>